robtimus/windows-registry/README.md

-# windows-utils
+# windows-registry

-Provides classes and interfaces for working with Windows specific features.
+Provides classes and interfaces for working with the Windows registry.

 TODO